Class AbstractCompilerMojo

 @Parameter(property="maven.compiler.proc") protected String proc

-Whether annotation processing is performed or not.
-If not set, both compilation and annotation processing are performed at the same time.
+Configures if annotation processing and/or compilation are performed by the compiler.
 If set, the value will be appended to the -proc: compiler option.
-Standard values are:
+Possible values are:

-• none – no annotation processing is performed.
+• none – no annotation processing is performed, only compilation is done.

 • only – only annotation processing is done, no compilation.

-• full – annotation processing and compilation are done.
+• full – annotation processing followed by compilation is done.

 Since: